percona/k8spg-docs/docs/update.md

     Upgrading from the 1.x branch of the Operator to 2.x versions ca be done [in several ways](update.md#upgrade-from-the-operator-version-1x-to-version-2x)
-    and is different from the normal upgrade scenario.
+    and is completely different from the normal upgrade scenario due to substantial changes in the architecture.

 Upgrading the Operator to a newer version typically involves two steps:

-* Upgrading the Operator and [Custom Resource Definition (CRD)](operator.md),
+1. Upgrading the Operator and [Custom Resource Definition (CRD) :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
-* Upgrading the Database Management System (Percona Distribution for PostgreSQL).
+2. Upgrading the Database Management System (Percona Distribution for PostgreSQL).

-Alternatively, it is also possible to upgrade a minor Percona Distribution for PostgreSQL *without* the Operator upgrade.
+Alternatively, it is also possible to carry on minor version upgrades of Percona Distribution for PostgreSQL *without* the Operator upgrade.

 ## Upgrading the Operator and CRD